 The Arts and Culture Capital

 Accessibility to the arts means offering opportunities to not just view, but to do.
-Dozens of our makers, creators and doers offer drop-in classes and workshops that allow you to make a custom work of art or a new skill.
+Dozens of our makers, creators and doers offer drop-in classes and workshops that allow you to make a custom work of art or learn a new skill.
 We like to call these ed-ventures, but you might call them your new favorite travel memory.

 Jump around to learn more about your favorite arts and culture topic in Madison: